Interracial marriage: Mixed‐race people

-There are some challenges associated with being multiracial.
-For example, some multiracial people struggle with discerning who they are.
-A recent survey found a fifth of respondents feel pressure to claim just one race.
-A quarter felt confusion about what they are.
-The complexity that comes with how they choose to identify marks them out for a different sort of discrimination monoracial people endure.
-Sarah Gaither has found that multiracial people suffer from rejection from multiple racial groups.
-For instance, those with a black parent and a white parent may feel that they are not black enough to identify with a predominantly black group at school, and not white enough to identify with a predominantly white group at school.
+There are additional challenges associated with being multiracial.
+For example, many multiracial individuals struggle with discerning who they are.
+A recent survey found that one‐fifth of respondents feel pressure to claim just one race, while one‐quarter experience confusion about their racial identity.
+This complexity can subject multiracial individuals to a different kind of discrimination than that experienced by monoracial people.
+For instance, Sarah Gaither has found that multiracial individuals often face rejection from multiple racial groups – for example, those with one Black and one White parent may feel they are not "black enough" for predominantly Black groups, nor "white enough" for predominantly White groups.